boldflight/BibleConverter/test_EPUB/output/jer.md

 [23] the people of Dedan, Tema, Buz, all the desert people who cut their hair short at the temples;
 [24] all the kings of Arabia who live in the desert;
 [25] all the kings of Zimri; all the kings of Elam; all the kings of Media;
 [26] all the kings of the north, whether near or far from one another; and all the other kingdoms that are on the face of the earth.
-After all of them have drunk the wine of the Lord’s wrath, the king of Babylon must drink it.
+After all of them have drunk the wine of the **Lord**’s wrath, the king of Babylon must drink it.
-[27] Then the Lord said to me, “Tell them that the Lord of Heaven’s Armies, the God of Israel, says, ‘Drink this cup until you get drunk and vomit.
+[27] Then the **Lord** said to me, “Tell them that the **Lord** of Heaven’s Armies, the God of Israel, says, ‘Drink this cup until you get drunk and vomit.
 Drink until you fall down and can’t get up.
 For I will send wars sweeping through you.’
-[28] If they refuse to take the cup from your hand and drink it, tell them that the Lord of Heaven’s Armies says, ‘You most certainly must drink it!
+[28] If they refuse to take the cup from your hand and drink it, tell them that the **Lord** of Heaven’s Armies says, ‘You most certainly must drink it!
 [29] For take note, I am already beginning to bring disaster on the city that I call my own.
 So how can you possibly avoid being punished?
 You will not go unpunished.
 For I am proclaiming war against all who live on the earth.
-I, the Lord of Heaven’s Armies, affirm it!’
+I, the **Lord** of Heaven’s Armies, affirm it!’
 [30] “Then, Jeremiah, make the following prophecy against them:
 ‘Like a lion about to attack, the Lord will roar from the heights of heaven;
 from his holy dwelling on high he will roar loudly.